Content Marketing for Bottom of the Pyramid (BoP)

 Shukla, S., & Bairiganjan, S. (2011).
 The Base of Pyramid distribution challenge.
 Centre for Development Finance, Chennai.

-- Erik Simanis in his paper “Reality Check at the Bottom of the Pyramid” argued that for companies to successfully execute its low cost, low margin, high volume products strategy at scale, they need market penetration of >30%.
+1. Erik Simanis in his paper “Reality Check at the Bottom of the Pyramid” argued that for companies to successfully execute their low-cost, low-margin, high-volume products strategy at scale, they need market penetration of >30%.
 Companies with existing distribution systems have been able to execute this, but not others.
-According to Erik, the failure of many company’s attempt is because the steep learning curve for new products, logistical challenges, lack of ‘cultural competence’
+According to Erik, the failure of many company’s attempts is because of the steep learning curve for new products, logistical challenges, lack of ‘cultural competence’

 He further suggested localized base products sold as a bundle, providing an enabling service, and customer peer groups to solve the issues.